Become a Member

 Vice Presidents shall be members of the Executive Board, and in that capacity, shall work for the good of the Association as a whole.

-Regional Vice Presidents are directly responsible for communications contact and activity between the Board, the Executive Director and national office, and the chapters, state/province coordinators, and individual members in their respective regions.
-They shall keep chapters and members informed of Association activities, policies, and other pertinent information, and will bring the region’s concerns to the Board.
+Regional Vice Presidents assist with communications contact and activity between the Board, the Executive Director and national office, and the chapters, state/province coordinators, and individual members in their respective regions.
+They help keep chapters and members informed of Association activities, policies, and other pertinent information, and will bring the region’s concerns to the Board.